afjcjsbx/weatherly/README.md

 ## IoT Weather Monitoring System with Fog Computing

+1. Setup fog node
+2. Install Greengrass on your fog node
+3. Install influxDB
+4. Install Grafana
+5. Deploy local lambda function on your fog node using Aws Greengrass Core Console
+6. Setup Devices (sensors)
+7. Run sensors on the same network of fog node

 ### To run a sensor:
 Build Jar from iot-sensor-mqtt module and run:
 ```